atiqurx/particle-exploration/README.md

 Page 227.
 Page 260: Table 5.3.1

+RCC: Right Circular Cylinder
+RCC vx vy vz h1 h2 h3 r
+The (x, y, z) coordinates at the center of the base for the right circular cylinder.
+Right circular cylinder axis vector, which provides both the orientation and the height of the cylinder.
+Radius of cylinder.

+Page 269: Table 5.3.4.4

 ### Data Cards
 The card name must begin within the first five columns.
 No data card can be used more than once with the same number or particle type designations.